mkuzdowicz/TutorialsManager/README.md

 # TutorialsManager
-* A Java web application.
-Tutorials repository which stroes tutorials.
+* A Java web application. + Repository which can store tutorials in a db and perform time management on given tutorials.
 * Main technologies:
 * Java 8, Spring MVC, Hibernate, MySql